 This is a series of five small role plays which work best with intermediate students.
 The students are motivated to persuade and argue in a light-hearted manner.

 Download and make copies of the role play cards.
 You'll need one set for each group of three students.
 You might like to pre-teach some structures for expressing and asking for opinions.

-- Elicit or explain the concept of a gap year (between university and school) and ask students what they'd like to do if they had a free year.
+- Elicit or explain the concept of a gap year (between school and university) and ask students what they'd like to do if they had a free year.

 - Elicit travelling and hang up a large map of the world.